John Spano: Revealed as a swindler

 When the NHL's Board of Governors met in June 1997, Spano was not present.
 Instead, the Islanders were represented by two men from the Pickett regime.
 Upon further investigation, it emerged that Spano had only paid a total of $26,200 to Pickett for the cable rights after five attempts.
-On one attempt, he'd wired Pickett only $5,000 instead of the $5 million originally agreed upon.
-On another, a $17 million check had bounced.
-On another, he sent $1,700 when he was supposed to send $17 million.
+On the first attempt, he sent $1,700 when he was supposed to send $17 million.
+On another attempt, he'd wired Pickett only $5,000 instead of the $5 million originally agreed upon.
+Spano frequently claimed that mistakes by his lawyers and accountants were causing the delays.
+On one occasion, he claimed a Provisional Irish Republican Army bombing had ground London to a halt just as his courier was about to leave with the money.
+Pickett finally lost patience with Spano's stalling and asked Bettman to intervene.
 At the request of Pickett, Bettman ordered Spano to remove himself from day-to-day control of the Islanders and not use any team assets until the dispute could be settled.
+Spano had little choice to accept; negotiations for a new arena had bogged down in Nassau County's bureaucracy.

 In early July, Newsday, acting on tips from anonymous Islanders executives that their new boss was worth significantly less than advertised, began investigating Spano's background.
-On July 9, Newsday published a story that exposed Spano as a fraud who was not worth even a fraction of the money required to complete the Islanders deal.
+According to Islanders beat reporter John Valenti, an anonymous Islanders official dropped off a box containing a tranche of documents relating to Spano transactions at the paper's office.
+Over the next week, a series of stories in Newsday exposed Spano as a complete fraud who was not worth even a fraction of the money required to complete the Islanders deal.
 Among other things, the Newsday investigation revealed: